Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Data Curation

 \subsection{Textual Prompt Collection}

 To support multimodal few-shot font generation (FFG), we construct a consistent textual prompt set that captures font-level stylistic attributes.
-For each font, we randomly sample 40 glyph images and jointly input them into Qwen-VL 2.5.
+Since human-authored font design descriptions are not available in existing datasets, we automatically generate textual prompts to approximate human design intent.
+For each font, we randomly sample 40 glyph images and jointly input them into Qwen2.5-VL.
 The model is instructed to produce a single, unified description summarizing only the visual properties that remain consistent across the full glyph set—such as stroke weight, curvature, structural proportions, spatial rhythm, edge texture, and overall tonal characteristics.
 This process yields a controlled and stylistically coherent textual representation for each font.

 The exact prompt used for textual description extraction is provided below:

 \begin{FontExtractPrompt} You are an experienced typographic style analyst.
 You are given a set of glyph images belonging to the same font.
 Your task is to synthesize a unified stylistic description that captures only the consistent, font-level visual attributes shared across the full glyph set.